SravyaKatpally/EventTicketBookingProject/README.md

  ## DataBase
- In this project, we are using Fire Base where ER diagram is not needed
+ In this project, we are using Back4App Database